Walter Thomas, MD

 Kim began working at a Wildwood Recovery in 2014 as an Intern Counselor.
 She graduated with honors from Oxnard College where her educational focus was in the Addictive Disorders Studies Program.
 In addition to the ADS program she also earned certificates of training in Domestic Violence, Trauma, Treatment of Adolescents, Group Leadership, Advanced Counselling Skills & Managing and Supervising Alcohol & Drug Programs.
 Kim’s passion is to help people that struggle with addiction.
 She is a proud mother of three and has two very special grandchildren.

 Ron Borczon, MT-BC, founded the Music Therapy Department at Cal State Northridge in 1984.
 After more than 30 years, Ron remains Director of the program, one of only two in the State of California.
 He is also the founder and Director of the Music Therapy Wellness Clinic at Cal State Northridge.

 Janine Fox has been a State Licensed counselor in both the mental health and drug and alcohol recovery field since 2004.
-She held the position of Clinical Director and Program Coordinator in two residential treatment facilities from 2005-2011.
+She held the position of Clinical Director and Program Coordinator in two residential treatment facilities from 2005-2011, and was the Program Director from 2005-2017.
 Janine has a broad range of skills including individual, group, and family recovery counseling.
 In the last two years Janine has more brought an innovative recovery modality to the treatment setting named The Healing Hounds.
 This organic process group consists of Janine’s three emotional support dogs and a therapy bunny.
 In conjunction with the Healing Hounds, Janine facilitates the weekly multi-family support group.
 Janine believes that family education and learning skills to support without enabling is a critical factor in successful recovery for the client.
 Janine believes that all people, if given a chance within a supportive environment, can change and move towards a healthier lifestyle.